It’s been an inspiring and productive few weeks having met some very ambitious people who want to make a difference with their business ideas.

 And what happens?

-The irony is that true excellence comes from letting go of what people think of us and stepping into our own vulnerability.
-That’s when we can really rock it.
-When we are able to be authentic and real, we start to genuinely connect to others.
+When we shed the facades of cowardice and are able to be real, we start to genuinely connect to others.
 We become more human and instantly more likeable.
-We inspire more people and we attract better business opportunities.
-It’s our humanity that people want, not our metrics and rehearsed spiel.
+We inspire more people and attract better business opportunities.
+It’s our humanity that people want, not our rehearsed spiel.

-Never underestimate the power of vulnerability.
-It is the birthplace of powerful progress.
+Never underestimate the power of your vulnerability.